 - The Endless Possibilities – When you picture a hermit crab, you probably imagine the little creatures that can be purchased at your local pet store in colorful painted shells.
 Those pet shop hermit crabs are just one of 1,100 different hermit crab species!

 - Hermit Crabs, Divided! – The many species of hermit crabs can be divided into two distinct groups: land and sea.
 Some hermit crab species live a terrestrial life, which means they live entirely on land.
 They are mostly found in tropical locations, as they must have access to water so they can keep their gills damp.
 The other group of hermit crabs lives a marine life, meaning that they live in saltwater.
-There is a single species of hermit crab that lives in fresh water.
+There is a single species of these crabs that live in fresh water.

 - Shell Swap – Because hermit crabs must borrow shells from other animals, they have to ditch their homes when they outgrow them.
 Other crustacean species shed their shells when they grow, and spend a couple days growing a new shell.
 Hermit crabs must find a larger abandoned shell before they outgrow the first, and swap homes.